tarikstafford/style-guide/ios project structure.md

 ## folder structure

-- folders should generally contain these with respective files placed inside
+- project should be structured by components
+- - Component 1
+- - - Logic
+- - - Views
-- - View Controllers
+- - - Storyboard / Assets
-- - Models
+- - Component 2
-- - Helpers
+- - ...

+each component should be independent from the other major componnts, clojures or interfaces should be used to segregate them

+## frameworks

+a set of code that has a common goal and is not specific to the project at hand should be extracted to a framework

 ## classes / files

 - classes should generally contain superclass name: `DashboardTableViewCell`, `DashboardViewController`
 - file containing class should be named same as class (unless containing multiple classes)
 - obsolete classes / files / comments should be removed